XuHuangbiao/MLAVL/README.md

 The features and label files of FS1000 dataset can be download from the [Skating-Mixer](https://github.com/AndyFrancesco29/Audio-Visual-Figure-Skating) repository.

-The features and label files of FineFS dataset can be download from the [FineFS](https://github.com/yanliji/FineFS-dataset) repository.
+The features and label files of LOGO dataset can be download from the [UIL-AQA](https://github.com/dx199771/Interpretability-AQA/tree/main) repository.

 ## Running
 ### The following are examples only, more details coming soon!